Free software developer and activist, Egypt

 In June 2014, accused of violating Egypt's protest law and attacking a police officer, he was convicted in absentia and re-sentenced to fifteen years in prison, after being prohibited from entering the courthouse.
 Following an appeal, Abd El Fattah was granted a retrial, and sentenced in February 2015 to five years in prison.

 The sentences handed down to Alaa occur amidst a broader crackdown on freedom of expression, assembly, and opinion.
 In August 2014, EFF and the Media Legal Defence Initiative filed a petition to the United Nations Working Group on Arbitrary Detention (UNWGAD) on behalf of Alaa.
 In 2016, the UNWGAD declared Alaa's detention (and the law under which he was arrested) a violation of international law, and called for his release.
 In November 2017, Egypt's highest court of appeal upheld the five-year sentence handed down to Alaa in 2015 for his participation in peaceful demonstrations following the 2011 uprising.
 Alaa was due to be released on March 17, 2019, but his release was extended by ten days.
 On March 28, 2019, Alaa was finally released, first into police custody then to his family.
-As part of his parole, he will have to spend every night of the next five years at a police station.
+As part of his parole, he was told he would have to spend every night of the next five years at a police station.